MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/index.md

 keywords: microsoft edge, web development, f12 tools, devtools ms.date: 04/13/2021
 ---
-# Use the Console
+# Console overview

-The **Console** tool of the DevTools helps you with several tasks.
-The following list includes some of the tasks.
+The **Console** tool of the DevTools helps you with several tasks:

 *   Find out why something isn't working in the current project and [track down problems](console-debug-javascript.md).
 *   [Get information about the web project](console-filters.md) in the browser as log messages.